CharlotteAneriksson/kigerMustang/README.md

 ## Credit
 ### Text
-All text are taken from the original up and running website, owned by Team Kiger Of Frejes.
+The text are taken from the original up and running website, owned by Team Kiger Of Frejes.
+If not it is mentioned on the page.
 Charlotte did the translation and choose the block of text for this deployment.

 ### Pictures